microsoft/industry/foundations/powerPlatform/referenceImplementation/readme.md

 - **Professional developer landing zones:** Similar to citizen developer, you can assign the recommended DLP policy for these landing zones that will enable your professional developers to rapidly contribute by leveraging key connectors among Power Platform, Azure, and Microsoft 365.

-## What happens when you deploy North Star Architecture reference implementation?
+## What happens when you deploy Power Platform Landing Zones reference implementation?

-By default, all recommendations which originates from the [North Star architecture and design methodology](https://aka.ms/NorthStarPowerPlatform) will be enabled by default, and called out as a recommendation.
+By default, all recommendations which originates from the [Power Platform Landing Zones architecture and design methodology](https://aka.ms/NorthStarPowerPlatform) will be enabled by default, and called out as a recommendation.
 If you would opt out from these, you must explicitly do so in the deployment experience.
 The deployment will create and configure the following when all options are enabled:

 - Security, Governance, and Compliance for Tenant settings:
   - Tenant DLP policies.
 Select between High, Medium, or Low restricted policy as starting point.